MahsaFarnia23/Hospital-Management/Database/README.md

 - `patients` (patient_id, gender, …)

 > **Modeling note (important):** In this dataset, `billing` is linked to **patients** (via `patient_id`) rather than directly to each appointment line item.
-> Revenue is attributed to doctors/specializations using patient appointment associations.
-This assumption is documented throughout the analysis to avoid misinterpretation.